-Name Class Type Notes Default Value
+Name Class Туре Notes Default Value

 bottom Edge XawEdgeType XawRubber

 fromHoriz Widget Widget NULL (left edge of Dialog)

 fromVert Widget Widget NULL (top edge of Dialog)

-horizDistance Thickness int defaultDistance resource
+horizDistance Thickness int defaultDis- tance resource

 left Edge XawEdgeType XawRubber

 resizable Boolean Boolean FALSE

 right Edge XawEdgeType XawRubber

 top Edge XawEdgeType XawRubber

-Name Class Type Notes Default Value

-vertDistance Thickness int defaultDistance resource
+vertDistance Thickness int defaultDis- tance resource

-bottom

-left

-right
+bottom left right top

-top he parent is resized.
-This Semantics for details.
+What to do with this edge of the child when the parent is resized.
+This resource may be any edgeType.
+See Layout Semantics for details.

 fromHoriz

-fromVert If a value Which widget this child should be placed underneath (or to the right of).
+fromVert Which widget this child should be placed

+underneath (or to the right of).
 If a value of NULL is specified then this widget will be positioned relative to the edge of the parent.

 horizDistance

-vertDistance The amou neighbor. int of space, in pi xels, between this child and its left or upper
+vertDistance The amount of space, in pixels, between this

+child and its left or upper neighbor.

+resizable If this resource is False then the parent

-resizable et will ignore all geometry still resize this child itself,
+widget will ignore all geometry request made by this child.
+The parent may still resize this child itself, however.

-The Dialog widget uses two different sets of layout semantics.
+The Dialog widget uses two different sets of layout seman-tics.
 One is used when initially laying out the children.
 The other is used when the Dialog is resized.

-The first layout method uses the fromVert and fromHoriz resources to place the children of the Dialog.
+The first layout method uses the fromVert mand fromHoriz resources to place the children of the Dialog.
 A single pass is made through the Dialog widget's children in the order that they were created.
-Each child is then placed in the Dialog widget below or to the right of the widget specified by the fromVert and fromHoriz resources.
-The distance the new child is placed from its left or upper neighbor is determined by the horizDistance and vertDistance resources.
+Each child is then placed in the Dialog widget below or to the right of the widget speci- fied by the fromVert mand fromHoriz mresources.
+The distance the new child is placed from its left or upper neighbor is determined by the horizDistance mand vertDistance mresources.
 This implies some things about how the order of creation affects the possible placement of the children.
 The Form widget registers a string to widget converter which does not postpone conversion and does not cache conversion results.

 The second layout method is used when the Dialog is resized.
-It does not matter what causes this resize, and it is possible for a resize to happen before the widget becomes visible (due to constraints imposed by the parent of the Dialog).
+It does not matter what causes this resize, and it is possi- ble for a resize to happen before the widget becomes visible (due to constraints imposed by the parent of the Dialog).
 This layout method uses the bottom, top, left, and right resources.
 These resources are used to determine what will happen to each edge of the child when the Dialog is resized.
-If a value of XawChainsomething> is specified, the the edge of the child will remain a fixed distance from the chain edge of the Dialog.
-For example if XawChainLeft is specified for the right resource of a child then the right edge of that child will remain a fixed distance from the left edge of the Dialog widget.
-If a value of XawRubber is specified, that edge will grow by the same percentage that the Dialog grew.
-For instance if the Dialog grows by 50% the left edge of the child (if specified as XawRubber will be 50% farther from the left edge of the Dialog).
+If a value of XawChain <something> is specified, the the edge of the child will remain a fixed distance from the chain edge of the Dialog.
+For example if XawChainLeft mis specified for the right mresource of a child then the right edge of that child will remain a fixed distance from the left edge of the Dialog widget.
+If a value of XawRubber mis spec- ified, that edge will grow by the same percentage that the Dialog grew.
+For instance if the Dialog grows by 50% the left edge of the child (if specified as XawRubber mwill be 50% farther from the left edge of the Dialog).
 One must be very careful when specifying these resources, for when they are specified incorrectly children may overlap or completely occlude other children when the Dialog widget is resized.

-Edge Type Resource Name Description XawChainBottom ChainBottom Edge remains a fixed distance from bottom of Dialog XawChainLeft ChainLeft Edge remains a fixed distance from left of Dialog XawChainRight ChainRight Edge remains a fixed distance from right of Dialog XawChainTop ChainTop Edge remains a fixed distance from top of Dialog XawRubber Rubber Edges will move a proportional distance
+Edge Type Resource Name Description XawChainBottom ChainBottom Edge remains a fixed distance from bottom of Dialog XawChainLeft ChainLeft Edge remains a fixed distance from left of Dialog XawChainRight ChainRight Edge remains a fixed distance from right of Dialog XawChainTop ChainTop Edge remains a fixed distance from top of Dialog XawRubber Rubber Edges will move a pro- portional distance